Welcome to SIM SPRING 2021

 If you are not able to meet these requirements and would like to request an Incomplete (INC) you need to discuss this with faculty at least 2 weeks before the last class meeting You may request a grade of INC for the semester and make it up the following semester.
 However, you must ask for and complete an INCOMPLETE GRADE CONTRACT form available at this link > https://massart.edu/sites/default/files/IncompleteGradeContract.pdf

-- Each semester the SIM faculty may pick 1-3 required readings/screenings that address contemporary cultural issues and will be used to seed discussions throughout the semester.
-Available @ http://massartsim.org/research
+Each semester the SIM faculty picks 1-3 required readings/screenings that address contemporary cultural issues and will be used to seed discussions throughout the semester.
+These are other readings are available at http://massartsim.org/research

 In the Fine Arts programs at MassArt, 6 major studio credits are required each semester (in addition to Liberal Arts, History of Art, and other studio elective courses).
 This is true for all majors in the Studio Fine Arts BFA programs.
 For SIM Majors, those 6 credits come from two sources each semester:

 - SIM Major Studio (3 credits), the Thursday presentation/critique course, which this syllabus describes.